holysideburns/Test-UI-Test-Automation-Playground/README.md

 Use the option `-n X`, where X is the number of processes to use.

 ### Test Report Generation
-I've included the optional module `pytest-reporter-html1` in the requirements, which enables the generation of an HTML report after a test run.
+I've also included the optional module `pytest-reporter-html1` in the requirements, which enables the generation of an HTML report after a test run.
 Use the option `--template=html1/index.html --report=report.html` to generate `report.html` in the project root.

 ## Project structure